jelster/MWOCommandConsole/index.md

 ##Key Features:
+* Create your company's TO&E (table of organization & equipment)
 * View multiple designs at once, side-by-side
 * See MWO art in its full-sized glory
 * Integrates with [SmurfyLab](http://mwo.smurfy-net.de) so you don't have to re-enter any data